-On 9th September 1971, B Company were granted a unique honour when the Leicester Branch of the “Old Contemptibles’ Association” presented them with their Queen’s Colour (Union Flag) as they were no longer able to parade it.
-This Colour is paraded by B Sqn each year on Remembrance Sunday in their memory.
+On 9th September 1971, B Company were granted a unique honour when the Leicester Branch of the “Old Contemptibles’ Association” presented them with their Queen’s Colour (Union Flag) making them custodians of the colour as they were no longer able to parade it.
+This Colour is now paraded by B Sqn each year on Remembrance Sunday in their memory.

 On Sunday 17th October 1982 B Squadron formally came into existence.
 In the presence of Major General J M Brockbank CBE MC, DL, Colonel of the 9th/12th Royal Lancers (Prince of Wales’s) 130 cadets paraded at Glen Parva Barracks and were rebadged from Royal Anglian to 9th/12 Royal Lancers.

-In 1984 B Squadron lost two Troops (Coalville and Ashby) to help form the newly created F Squadron, but soon expanded again to replace those units; the most recent being Dixie Troop and in 2010 we re-launched a Band within B Squadron.
-This band differs from others within the County as it is a symphonic wind band rather than a Corps of Drums.
+In 1984 B Squadron lost two Troops (Coalville and Ashby) to help form the newly created F Squadron, but soon expanded again to replace those units; the most recent being Syston Troop and in September 2018, which increased the Squadrons number of Troops from 8 to 9.